hfjg/OpenSCAD/README.md

 # OpenSCAD
-A collection of helpful libraries and some noce thingies
+A collection of helpful libraries and some nice thingies